Introduction

 Desktop concurrency vs the interrupt model

-On a microprocessor, there is only one form of critical section: turning off interrupts globally.
-Because this typically happens in a single-threaded environment, there is little to no efficiency concern.
+On a microcontroller, there may be only one form of critical section: turning off interrupts globally.
+This could typically be cheap and happen only in a single-threaded environment, so there is little to no efficiency concern.
 However as soon as multiple threads are introduced this becomes a problem.
 Having effectively a single global lock to protect every piece of data that can be modified concurrently, even data that are unrelated, is not a good idea.

 int data1;